cran/ndl/README.md

 The NDL package implements the Danks Equilibra ([read the paper here][1]) for the Rescorla Wagner model of learning ([read about the RW model here][2]).

-New in version 0.2.17, released on Nov 17th, 2015:

-* Bug fixes for incorrect counting of contingency table resulting in wrong weights form estimateWeights.
-* Hmisc becomes dependency.
-* No new features.

-See NEWS for more extensive explanation of the changes.
+See NEWS for a list of recent changes to the package.

 The original paper that describes this model (and which you should use as a citation when reporting ndl models):